binhcn/tech-bank/jpa.md

 JPA
 - Java Persistance API
-- JPA is basically specification provided by Java in order to manage relational data inside your application bu using OOP principle
+- JPA is basically specification provided by Java in order to manage relational data inside your Spring application

 References: